TechnoAP

 Let's compare the performance of trapezoidal shaping and Gaussian shaping.

-Fig. 2 displays the waveforms of the amplifier with a time constant of 6μs (green) and DSP with a risetime of 14μs (purple) for the preamplifier signal (blue).
+In Fig. 2, the blue trace represents the signal from the preamplifier, the green trace corresponds to the amplifier time constant of 6μs for the preamplifier, and the purple trace shows the waveform with a DSP risetime of 14μs.
 Trapezoidal shaping returns to the baseline quicker than Gaussian shaping.
 This allows for faster preparation to accurately measure subsequent pulses with trapezoidal shaping, resulting in a higher output count rate.

 Fig. 3 Comparison of DSP15μs and AMP6μs